alexsexton/bare-bear/README.md

-# Bare bear.
-A WordPress Theme
+# Bare bear, A WordPress Theme

 Bare theme.
 This theme is intended as a starting point for future projects.
 It strips out a load of  WordPress crap.
 I wanted to call it just 'bare' but someone has that theme name already.

 ## Installation